Genealogy Data Page 30 (Notes Pages)

 Documents:

-1930 Census, Appleton, Outagamie, WI1940 Census, Appleton, Outagamie, WIBurial headstone, St Mary's Cemetery, Appleton, Outagamie, WI
+1930 Census, Appleton, Outagamie, WI1940 Census, Appleton, Outagamie, WIBurial headstone, St Mary's Cemetery, Appleton, Outagamie, WIObituary:

 Doepker Arnold Henry* [Male] b.
 1 OCT 1890 Fort Jennings, Putnam, OH - d.
 1934 St Patricks Catholic Cemetery, Elwell, Gratiot, MI